kanidm/kanidm/kanidm_book/src/oauth2.md

     kanidm system oauth2 warning_insecure_client_disable_pkce <resource server name>
     kanidm system oauth2 warning_enable_legacy_crypto <resource server name>

-In the settings menu, configure the discovery url and client id and secret.
+In the settings menu, configure the discovery URL and client ID and secret.

 You can choose to disable other login methods with:

     php occ config:app:set --value=0 user_oidc allow_multiple_user_backends

-You can login directly by appending `?direct=1` to your login page still.
+You can login directly by appending `?direct=1` to your login page.
 You can re-enable other backends by setting the value to `1`

 ### Velociraptor